 c.
 Uncollectible Accounts Receivables – Costs charged to a sponsored project and billed to the sponsor but, subsequent to the billing, are determined to be uncollectible.
 Amounts billed could be:

 (1) Disallowed by the sponsor due to non-compliant charges;

 (2) Withheld by the sponsor for failure to meet project deliverables; or

-(3) Deemed uncollectible by Accounting Services after the sponsor has demonstrated inability or unwillingness to meet financial obligations.
+(3) Deemed uncollectible by AS after the sponsor has demonstrated inability or unwillingness to meet financial obligations.

 d.
 Notice of Late Payment – A formal notice to the sponsor specifying outstanding amounts

 e.
 High-Risk Sponsors – High-Risk Sponsors - Sponsors classified as high-risk by ORS based on collection risk and payment history and considered when negotiating billing and payment terms

 a.
 30 Days – For high-risk receivables, AS contacts the sponsor to determine if an administrative, procedural, or billing problem exists and issues a late payment notice.